International Specialized Hospital of Uganda: Overview

 The ISHU is a specialized referral, tertiary treatment, research, and teaching hospital, which is intended to treat patients travelling out of the country to seek specialized medical care.
-In 2017, it was estimated that Ugandan patients spent an estimated US$186 million on medical treatment abroad.
+In 2017, it was estimated that Ugandan patients spent approximately US$186 million on medical treatment abroad.

 On 1 June 2017, the president of Uganda, Yoweri Museveni, performed the groundbreaking ceremony for the hospital.
 The development, designed by the architectural firm of Progetto CMR, of Milan, Italy, consists of nine buildings.
 These include the 260+ bed hospital, an outpatient department to handle 100 outpatients daily, housing for doctors, nurses and support staff, conference facilities, at least one hotel and a shopping centre.

 The hospital is expected to cover a wide range of medical and surgical conditions, including organ transplants, neurosurgical operations, various cancers and orthopedic surgery and cardiac operations and treatments.
 The hospital design involves the installation of solar panels on the roofs of the buildings, to generate electricity and reduce the power purchased from the national grid.
 The design also involves the installation of rain-water harvesting systems, to reduce the amount of water purchased from the National Water and Sewerage Corporation.